Gold Coast, Australia

 The psychometric testing is designed to provide information on personal attributes recognised as being important for a successful career as a doctor such as the ability to manage pressure, problem solve with emotions, and show empathy.
 The psychometric testing will focus on your strengths in regard to managing the demands of the program.

-Bond MMI Medical Interviews will be conducted from the 26thof February 2019 until 1st of March 2019.
+Bond MMI Medical Interviews will be conducted from the 2ndof March 2021 until 5th of March 2021.

 Based on the results of the phychometric test, 250 short listed applicants will be required to attend an interview in person at Bond University on the Gold Coast, where their general suitability to medicine and preparedness to undertake a highly demanding course will be examined in a structured multiple mini interviews (MMI).